Edgar-Lyu/ULG/README.md

 # ULG
-The code of ULG model
+The code of ULG model, programmed with NetLogo